Skip to product information

 Espresso (Medium Dark Roast)

-Ideal for portafilter machines, Bialetti or fully automatic coffee machines.
+⭢ Ideal for portafilter machines, Moka Pots, or automatic coffee machines.

 Smooth, nutty, slightly malty.

-Ideal for hand filters, French press or pour over.
+⭢ Ideal for pour-over filters, French Press, or pour-over methods.

-Below you will find more information about Matenda Coffee Farm, the people behind it and the journey of the bean from the highlands to your cup.
+Further down, you will find more about the Matenda Coffee Farm, the people behind it, and the journey of the bean from the highlands to your cup.

 DETAILS